SethRobertson/GitBestPractices/0main.md

 *DO NOT*

-* commit anything which can be regenerated from other things than were committed.
+* commit anything which can be regenerated from other things that were committed.

+    Things that can be regenerated include binaries, object files, jars, .class, flex/yacc generated code, etc.  Really the only place there is room for disagreement about this is if something might take hours to regenerate (rendered images, eg, but see "Dividing work into repositories" for more best practices about this) or autoconf generated files (so people can configure and compile without autotools installed).

 * commit configuration files

     Specifically configuration files which might change from